modernish/modernish/README.md

 not supported and will break the library).
 It depends on, and auto-loads, the `sys/cmd/extern` module.

-`harden` installs a shell function that hardens a particular command by checking its exit status against values indicating error or system failure.
+`harden` sets a shell function with the same name as the command hardened, so it can be used transparently.
+This function hardens the given command by checking its exit status against values indicating error or system failure.
 Exactly what exit statuses signify an error or failure depends on the command in question; this should be looked up in the